 “Salthammeren” (Bokmål) or “Salthamaren” (Nynorsk) is a small petroglyph site in Vangdal south of Norheimsund in Kvam municipality, Vestland County.
 The “Salt” part of Salthamaren also means salt in Norwegian, and it got this name because there have been found traces of ancient salt production in the area.
 “Hamaren” refers to the steep rock face were the petroglyphs are carved, as such rock faces are often referred to as a “rock hammer” (berghammer) in Norwegian.
-This site is also known as If you are using google maps to look for this site, the site is named “Salthammeren Stone Age Carvings”.
+If you are using google maps to look for this site, the site is named “Salthammeren Stone Age Carvings”.

 There is a rest area along the road where you can park your car, and there is also an information board telling you about the rock art in English and Norwegian.
 Then there is a short (but steep) path down to the petroglyphs.

 About the figures